 of them all!

-Bogart can just magically come up with some cool thing to sing and instantly move the whole cast in and out of his recording studio to belt it out in a cleverly edited montage of Bogart actually singing it into the microphone, lip-syncing it in the living room, just listening to it, and having it play in the background as they drive around in his groovy car, all within the course of a three minute song.
-Meanwhile, photos everywhere, on all the walls, keep it all weird, man, a nonstop lightshow of Hollywood, literature, and politics in ways that prefigure similar lightshows in NATURAL BORN KILLERS and MYRA BRECKINRIDGE, like below:
+Bogart can just magically come up with some cool thing to sing and instantly move the whole cast in and out of his recording studio to belt it out in a cleverly edited montage of Bogart actually singing it into the microphone, lip-syncing to while hanging around in the living room, just listening to it, and having it play in the background as they drive around in his groovy car, all within the course of a three minute song.
+Meanwhile, photos everywhere, on all the walls, keep it all weird, man, a nonstop light show of Hollywood, literature, and politics in ways that prefigure similar light shows in NATURAL BORN KILLERS and MYRA BRECKINRIDGE, like below:

-So, if you haven't seen ANGEL ANGEL on Netflix (where it's mislabeled GUYANA) streaming, you haven't seen it.
+So, if you haven't seen ANGEL ANGEL on Netflix (where it's mislabeled GUYANA) streaming, you haven't seen "it" baby, so "it" they had to hide it.
 See this stone groove motherlover timeless remembrance of the days of cults and parental anxiety about drugged-out rebels that talked too fast and sang too much.

 Perhaps this film isn't as well-known as its other AIP psychedelic brethren due to bad timing, i.e. the Manson murders.
 That little event broke up negotiations between the generations like a bomb at an OPEC conference.
-Suddenly an innocent film--full of song, freak, and flag that just happened to be about killing your parents--was seen as something very dark, which the film's satirical tone was maybe just too frazzled to support; so they changed the name to CULT OF THE DAMNED.
+Suddenly an innocent hippie musical that just happened to be about killing your parents was seen as something very dark, which the film's satirical tone was maybe just too frazzled to support; so they changed the name to CULT OF THE DAMNED.
 If four people count as a cult then oh, crazy lady crazy lady.
-So stuck in a limbo where BEYOND THE VALLEY OF THE DOLLS, HAIR, AND HAIRSPRAY fans can't find it (they'd love it), the film's been rolling around in a time warp obscurity ever since, ever since now, crazylady crazylady!!
+So, stuck in a limbo where BEYOND THE VALLEY OF THE DOLLS, HAIR, AND HAIRSPRAY fans can't find it (they'd love it), the film's been rolling around in a time warp obscurity ever since, ever since now, crazylady crazylady!!

 So remember, the only way to find this film is to look for another film on Netflix under the similar title, GUYANA: CULT OF THE DAMNED -- and somehow, that makes the actual film even better, for even if they never actually get to Guyana, this damned cult's Kool-Aid still packs a 'Lovely Sort of Death' in every sip, so drink up, tune in, and dive, cannibal America, dive!